autodesk-platform-services/aps-tutorial-postman/DA4Inventor/instructions/task-7.md

     ![Download Result](../images/task7-download_step_3.png "Download Result")

 3. In the response area, click **Save Response > Save to a file**.
 The output file downloads.
-Save the file as a *.ipt* file.
+Save the file as a *.bmp* file.

     ![Download Result](../images/task7-download_step_4.png "Download Result")